 Previously, The Google AMP’s image recommendation asked for the image size to be a minimum of 696px wide.
 However, as per the new rule, Google wants every featured image to be at least 1200px wide, almost doubling the width from 696px.
 Google has also modified the total pixels from 300000 pixels to 800000 pixels.

 Google is sending new notifications to those who still have not addressed the issue featured image issue.
-Shortly after the emails reached inboxes of millions of webmasters, we found people talking about it loud and clear on Twitter.
+Shortly after the emails reached the inboxes of millions of webmasters, we found people talking about it loud and clear on Twitter.

 Webmaster Trends Analyst at Google, John Mu stated the reason in his Twitter handle.

-New AMP Image Size Height and Width [Updated – January 2019]
+AMP Image Size Height and Width [Updated]

 Although Google has only recommended the width of AMP images for articles, they have also mentioned the aspect ratio of images.
-The following guidelines have directly copied from the Google AMP image guideline.
+The following guidelines have been directly copied from the Google AMP image guideline.